Accident prevention

 case keep in mind, that the bow is only safe with the cello in the

-can scratch the cello.
+scratch the cello.
 Pull them away from the cello when you open or

-close them or get a different hull.
+close them or get a different bag.

 - Transporting your instrument in the car: a good place for your